-- Additional hand sanitizers have been added throughout IPM, including touch-less automatic units on each floor.
+- Additional hand sanitizers have been added throughout IPM, including touch-less automatic units.

-- We have Increased the frequency of disinfection in public places.
-Several times a day, staff wipe down high-traffic surfaces, handles, knobs, counters and furniture.
+- Increased frequency of disinfection in public places.
+Several times a day staff wipe down high-traffic surfaces, handles, knobs, counters and furniture.

-- We receive the most up-to-date information for health care facilities from the CDC and Orange County Health Authorities to ensure all actions we’re taking are approved and based on their recommendations.
+- We receive the most up-to-date information for health care facilities from the CDC and Orange County Health Authorities to ensure all actions we are taking are approved and based on their recommendations.